 Does your child need a little extra help?

 Helping your child with their learning can often be one of the great joys of parenthood.
 We hope these six maths tips for parents will go a long way in helping both you and your child improve in maths and realise this joy.
 Additionally, if you’re looking for a tool to help boost your child’s maths attainment, you should check out Maths-Whizz, the multi-award-winning online maths tutor from Whizz Education.
-Thanks to its educational maths games, children who use Maths-Whizz experience 18 months growth in maths ability in their first 12 months of use.* To find out more, try out our free trial today!
+Thanks to its educational maths games, children who who learn with Maths-Whizz accelerate their learning by, on average, 18 months in their first year of use.* To find out more, try out our free trial today!

 *Research by Whizz Education — conducted with over 12,000 students and verified by independent experts — demonstrates that children who learn with the Maths-Whizz Tutor for 45-60 minutes a week increase their Maths Age by an average of 18 months in their first year.